cryptax/cryptax.github.io/content/posts/nullcon2024.md

 The same also occurs on a track below the screen: intentionally cut, you just need to add solder.
 I forgot to take a picture.

+### Fix 4

+A resistor was marked `?` and needed to be removed.
+I didn't have any scissors, so I did it the caveman-way: heated up one end of the soldering while pushing with a screwdriver from beneath to get the resistor out of its socket.
+Fortunately, an organizer gave me a hand, because my procedure wasn't very safe...

 ### Flag

 Once all those fixes are done, you can power the device using a USB-TTL, and the screen lights up :) You might also have to turn a potentiometer to see the message which gives you the first flag `LCD`.